CamDavidsonPilon/lifelines/docs/Examples.rst

 2. ``delta contains nan value(s).``: First try adding ``show_progress=True`` in the ``fit`` function.
 If the values in ``delta`` grow unbounded, it's possible the ``step_size`` is too large.
 Try setting it to a small value (0.1-0.5).

 3. ``Convergence halted due to matrix inversion problems``: This means that there is high collinearity in your dataset.
 That is, a column is equal to the linear combination of 1 or more other columns.
 A common cause of this error is dummying categorical variables but not dropping a column, or some hierarchical structure in your dataset.
+Try to find the relationship by:

+   1. adding a penalizer to the model, ex: `CoxPHFitter(penalizer=0.1).fit(...)` until the model converges.
+In the `print_summary()`, the coefficients that have high collinearity will have large (absolute) magnitude in the `coefs` column.
-Try to find the relationship by looking at the correlation matrix of your dataset, or using the variance inflation factor (VIF) to find redundant variables.
+   2. using the variance inflation factor (VIF) to find redundant variables.
+   3. looking at the correlation matrix of your dataset, or

 4. Some coefficients are many orders of magnitude larger than others, and the standard error of the coefficient is also large *or* there are ``nan``'s in the results.
 This can be seen using the ``print_summary`` method on a fitted ``CoxPHFitter`` object.